menandmice/micetro_docs/guides/implementation/mfa_azure.rst

       * Python is installed in the "Default" environment.

    2. **Confirm that there is a directory called "extensions"** in the Central data directory, and that it contains a Python script named `mm_auth_cb.py` and a signature file.
 This Python script handles the authentication callback from the external provider.
 The same script serves both providers.
-The directory and files are created by the Central installer.
+The directory and files are created during the installation of Micetro Central.

 Configuring Entra ID (Azure AD) Authentication in the Micetro Web Interface
 ----------------------------------------------------------------------------